 Single sign on (SSO) has also become increasingly useful for companies to deter cyber-attacks.
 SSO allows employees, partners, and customers to access multiple services and platforms with (as the name implies) a single sign on, eliminating the need for repeated logins and different passwords, effectively decreasing the surface area for malicious actors to target.

-While effective on their own, 2FA and SSO together provide even greater security and compliance benefits, especially in light of remote work and an increasingly hybrid network of cloud-based business apps.
+While effective on their own, multi factor authentication and SSO together provide even greater security and compliance benefits, especially in light of remote work and an increasingly hybrid network of cloud-based business apps.
+For an added layer of security, organisations can integrate endpoint privilege management alongside SSO and 2FA.
+This ensures that user permissions are tightly controlled, restricting access to only what is necessary based on their roles, which will significantly reduce the risk of unauthorised access and the misuse of critical systems and sensitive data.

 Strengthen your compliance